 - Proximal myotonic myopathy

-myotonic dystrophy, is an inherited type of muscular dystrophy that affects the muscles and other body systems (e.g., heart, eyes, pancreas).
-The condition is characterized by prolonged muscle tensing (myotonia) as well as muscle weakness, pain, and stiffness.
-Signs and symptoms of myotonic dystrophy usually develop during the twenties or thirties.
-Muscles in the neck, fingers, elbows, and hips are typically affected by this condition.
-Facial and ankle muscles may also be affected but are less commonly involved.
-The severity of myotonic dystrophy type 2 varies widely among affected individuals, even among family members.
-The condition is inherited in an autosomal dominant pattern and is caused by mutations in the CNBP gene.
-Treatment is based on the individual's specific signs and symptoms.Myotonic dystrophy type 2, one of the two types of
+myotonic dystrophy, is an inherited muscular dystrophy that affects the muscles and other body systems (e.g., heart, eyes, and pancreas).
+It is characterized by prolonged muscle tensing (myotonia) as well as muscle weakness, pain, and stiffness.
+Signs and symptoms usually develop during a person's twenties or thirties.
+Muscles in the neck, fingers, elbows, and hips are typically affected; facial and ankle muscles are less commonly involved.
+The severity of myotonic dystrophy type 2 varies widely among affected people, even among family members.
+It is inherited in an autosomal dominant pattern and is caused by mutations in the CNBP gene.
+Treatment is based on each person's specific signs and symptoms.Myotonic dystrophy type 2, one of the two types of

 - Dalton JC, Ranum LPW, Day JW.
 Myotonic Dystrophy Type 2.
 GeneReviews.
 April 23, 2007; http://www.ncbi.nlm.nih.gov/books/NBK1466/.
 Accessed 4/8/2012.

 - Learning About Myotonic Dystrophy.
 National Human Genome Research Institute (NHGRI).
 March 23, 2011; http://www.genome.gov/25521207.
 Accessed 4/8/2012.

 - Genetics Home Reference (GHR) contains information on Myotonic dystrophy type 2.
 This website is maintained by the National Library of Medicine.

 - The Muscular Dystrophy Association (MDA) provides additional information about myotonic dystrophy.
 Click on the link to view this information.